Skip to main content

 Use pip to install, which automatically detects the default Python version and platform.

-pip install pyseekdb
+pip install -U pyseekdb

 If your pip version is low, upgrade pip first before installing.